ExcitedPositron/ExcitedPositron.github.io/_posts/2018-09-07-detectors-intro.md

 ---

 Particle detectors -
 I love detectors !
 They can measure whatever you want them to measure and work in any kinds of conditions and have all sorts of applications.
-Or course there has always been a push for making better detectors - achieving higher resolution, longer lifetime, measuring as many things at once as possible, etc.
+Of course there has always been a push for making better detectors - achieving higher resolution, longer lifetime, measuring as many things at once as possible, etc.

 During my graduate studies, I had a class on detectors in high energy physics and it was the best class ever.
 Thanks Dr. Vachon!